NikitaEgorov/nuSpec/README.md

 - [Future](https://nhibernate.info/doc/nhibernate-reference/performance.html#performance-future) - batch execution

-Almost all users of LINQ create specifications in their daily work, but most of them write those specifications scattered all over the code.
+Almost all LINQ users in their daily work create specifications, but most of them write those specifications scattered all over the code.
 The idea behind this project is to help the user to write, test and expose specifications as first-class objects.
 You will learn how to use nuSpec in this brief document.

 ### Defining simple specifications